resolume/ffgl/README.md

 To compile plugins for hosts that support FFGL 1.5 (Resolume 6, VDMX, COGE, Isadora, Magic Music Visuals), switch to the FFGL1.5 branch: https://github.com/resolume/ffgl/tree/ffgl1.5

 You can find some help to get started with FFGL plugin development on the [wiki](https://github.com/resolume/ffgl/wiki).

+Also more examples are available on this [repo](https://github.com/flyingrub/ffgl/tree/more/).